 - Monitor armyworms using pheromone traps for catching moths and direct crop scouting for caterpillars.

 - Timely crop planting and harvest.
-Armyworms get worse on late crops because they have a 30-day life cycle and can establish four to five generations.
+Armyworms are worse on late crops because they have a 30-day life cycle and can establish four to five generations.

 - Conserve natural enemies.
 Don’t overspray with conventional or organic insecticides.

 - Reduce plant stress that affect plant vigor.
 Strong plants can compensate for loss of vegetative parts.

 - Remove debris from previous crop after harvest.
 Don’t carry over insects.

 Pest Exclusion Systems

 - Temporary exclusion system.
 Use Super Light Insect Barrier or AgroFabric Pro (figure 1) immediately after transplanting or after seed germination to block moths.
 Remove the fabric after the insect threat is over and pollinators are needed.